CharafeddineMechalikh/recap/README.md

 	* If using Eclipse, see example launching options the "RecapSimPlusLauncherExperiment" and "RecapSimPlusLauncherTestMode" under the "Java Application -> Run Configurations" menu.

 2. Using Web API
-	* Under the "RecapSim-API" component launch main class "RecapSimApiService" which will start a web service on your machine where you can post simulation experiments in JSON format
+	* Under the "RecapSim-API" component launch main class "RecapSimApiService" which will start an Apache web service on your machine where you can post simulation experiments in JSON format
 	* For example "curl -X POST -H "Content-Type: application/json" -d @../ReadyModels/ElasticSearchExperiment.json http://localhost:4567/StartSimulation"

 3. Use a pre-made usecase scenario generator